 Mark Cuban: Listening to His Body

-Well known for his role on the popular TV show “Shark Tank,” Mark Cuban is a businessman, investor, film producer, author, television personality, philanthropist and perhaps even a potential presidential candidate.
+Well known for his role on the popular TV show “Shark Tank,” Mark Cuban is a businessman, investor, film producer, author, television personality and philanthropist.

 According to Baron, Cuban is an “early bird” who loves lists and exercises regularly.
 Still, when it comes to pushing himself physically, Cuban believes in listening to his body.
 In a video interview with Business Insider, Cuban shares his belief in tuning into one’s own body to maximize potential.